DVDs & AV...

 Glittering delights in store

-I have now finished the tedious (real-time) task of transcribing my library of several hundred expensive analogue video LaserDiscs2 on to cheap blank DVDs before "laser rot" (a condition the video industry wasn't keen to admit ever existed) finally finished rendering them all unplayable, or at least unwatchable, which is much the same thing.
-And I have finally retired my top of the range third Pioneer LD player after seven years of faithful service.
+I transcribed my several hundred expensive analogue video LaserDiscs2 on to DVDs before "laser rot" finished rendering them all unplayable.
+And I thus retired my top of the range third Pioneer LD player (they manufactured the last 3,000 or so of these in January 2009) after seven years of faithful service.
 (This is surely what's meant by "paying your dues to the video industry".)
-My few pre-recorded VHS tapes are of such depressingly poor technical quality they are simply not worth archiving.
+I shudder to recall the depressingly-poor technical quality of VHS audio and video.
 How did we ever put up with such fuzzy, jittery, low-resolution, pan-and-scanned rubbish?
-Let alone pay for it?
-Roll on hi-def.3
+Hi-def, thank goodness, is usually a different story.3